'Til Tuesday

 The Best of Neil Diamond

-Diamond's (at least erstwhile) good looks, heart-on-sleeve romanticism and sell-out Vegas shows helped make him into a stalwart of Radio 2 from the late 1970s - a slightly anomalous situation, because Diamond's music hardly conformed to the station's easy-listening image.
+Diamond's good looks, heart-on-sleeve romanticism and sell-out Vegas shows helped make him into a stalwart of Radio 2 from the late 1970s, his name often uttered in the same breath as shallow crooners like Barry Manilow.
+And yet, while Diamond may have settled gladly into the lucrative "housewives' favourite" niche, there was never anything bland or comfortable about his music.
+In his melodies, his voice and - clumsy though they often are - his lyrics, there is always a yearning melancholy that transcends whatever is ridiculous in his image.
 Even in more upbeat tunes like "Cracklin' Rosie" and "Sweet Caroline" there's a subtly haunting quality that makes me think of John Keats' lines: "Ay, in the very temple of Delight / Veil'd Melancholy has her sovran shrine".

 This compilation covers the relatively short period during which Diamond recorded on MCA in the early 1970s, but it includes many of his finest moments including "I am...
 I Said", "Brooklyn Roads" and quality live versions of "Girl You'll be a Woman Soon" and "Solitary Man".
 It really is chock full of classics - although perhaps best avoided during times of severe mental distress.